skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > The thinking here is that the tower-guy would have also seen the
 > visitors.
 If the visitors use some sort of magic to charm the door
 > guard, but neglect to do so for the unseen fellow in the tower, then
-> they will be thwarted, since they guy at the door doesn’t have the
+> they will be thwarted, since they guy at the door doesn't have the
 > power to open it.

 Back in the library, the rest of the party is still exploring.
 The